Expecting a Baby in Milan: A Guide for Expats

 For ex-pats who haven’t yet had much experience with Italy’s health system (SSN, Servizio Sanitario Nazionale), it’s important to know that the care is very good and is mostly covered by the State, provided you receive treatment through ASL (Azienda Sanitaria Locale), the local centers which operate health services.
 Upon registering at a local ASL office, you will be issued a health card (tessera sanitaria), which entitles the holder to low or no-cost treatment.
 Hospital services are provided free and a 75 percent reduction is given on the cost of outpatient treatments.
 To register with ASL, you must first obtain Italian residency (residenza).

 In Milan, there is only one private clinic with a maternity and delivery ward, La Madonnina.
-All other hospitals are public, the largest being Mangiagalli, with approximately 7,500 births per year, and the second largest being Buzzi, with approximately 3,500 births per year.
+All other hospitals are public, the largest being Mangiagalli Clinic, with approximately 6,000 births per year, and the second largest being Vittore Buzzi Children’s Hospital, with approximately 3,600 births per year.
 Other Milan hospitals with maternity and delivery wards include San Giuseppe and Macedonia Melloni.

 There is an increasing interest in Italy in both home births and birthing centers, such as Casa di Maternità La Via Lattea, here in Milan.
 For healthy women experiencing a “normal” pregnancy, i.e., no risk factors such as gestational diabetes or pre-eclampsia, either a home birth or a birth center can be a very welcome alternative to a more traditional and medical approach.